eiskaltdcpp/eiskaltdcpp/README.md

 * Programs with graphical user interface (UI) on Qt (main) and GTK+ (alternative), plus daemon which may be controlled from command line or from Web UI (connected via JSON-RPC).
 * Multi-threaded download (download fragments of a single file from several sources at once).
 * Support of PFSR (partial file sharing): users may download parts of file from each other during file download even when no one of them do not have fully downloaded file.
-* Support of DHT (allows to search file by TTH and exchange these files without connection to any hub).
+* Support of DHT (allows one to search file by TTH and exchange these files without connection to any hub).
 Implementation of this feature is based on StrongDC++ code and compatible with all versions of StrongDC++, ApexDC++, RSX++, FlylinkDC++ and Pulse++K where this feature exists.
-(Some DC clients have dropped the support of this function in lastest versions.)
+(Some DC clients have dropped the support of this function in latest versions.)
 * Support of UPnP (simplifies network connection configuration when user Wi-Fi router supports this feature).
 * Support of binding to specific network interface or address (in case when user system has few network connections simultaneously).
 * Support of auto updating of external IPv4 address via DynDNS services.